Click here for a complete list of CME opportunities.

 Furthermore, because around 6% of PLWH may have seronegative HCV infection (chronic infection with detectable HCV RNA but negative HCV antibody), all those with risk factors and elevated transaminases should be screened with HCV RNA (viral load) testing in conjunction with HCV antibody testing (Aberg 2014a).

-Patients with HBV and/or HCV should receive HAV vaccination unless they have documented immunity (and patients with HCV should also receive HBV vaccination, if susceptible).
+Persons with HBV and/or HCV should receive HAV vaccination unless they have documented immunity (and patients with HCV should also receive HBV vaccination, if susceptible).
 All persons with chronic viral hepatitis should be instructed on the importance of avoiding alcohol and of limiting acetaminophen use.

 Per the Centers for Disease Control and Prevention (CDC) Opportunistic Infections Treatment Guidelines and the Department of Health and Human Services (HHS) Adult and Adolescent HIV Treatment Guidelines, all individuals with HIV-HBV coinfection should be treated for both viral infections; the key for treating HIV-HBV coinfection is that the HIV ART regimen should include at least two ARV’s that are active against HBV.
 In general, the favored combination that fulfills this parameter is tenofovir (either tenofovir disoproxil fumarate or tenofovir alafenamide) plus emtricitabine.
 This treatment principle is the same for older individuals as for younger individuals.
 Tenofovir alafenamide (TAF) is approved by the FDA for HBV treatment (as of November 2016) and may be used in the setting of HIV-HBV coinfection as one of the active HBV agents; it is ok to use TAF in the setting of mild to moderate renal insufficiency, but should not be used if the creatinine clearance is below 30 ml/min.
+Tenofovir alafenamide may be preferable for older individuals due to lower potential for renal toxicity or reductions in bone mineral density, as compared to TDF.

-For HIV-HBV coinfection, montherapy with emtrictiabine or lamivudine is never used because HBV resistance develops rapidly.
+For HIV-HBV coinfection, monotherapy with emtrictiabine or lamivudine is never used because HBV resistance develops rapidly.
 If a person cannot take tenofovir disoproxil fumarate (TDF) or tenofovir alafenamide (TAF) along with emtricitabine or lamivudine, the other option is to add an alternate agent, such as entecavir, to the suppressive ART regimen.

 Further details regarding treatment of HIV-HBV coinfection can be found in the CDC OI guidelines and the HHS Adult and Adolescent HIV Treatment Guidelines (both available at: https://aidsinfo.nih.gov/), and the AASLD-IDSA HBV treatment guidelines (available at: http://www.aasld.org/publications/practice-guidelines-0).